At the Emotional Health CBT Clinic, we take the time to

 You’re not alone; statistics show that 30-45% of adults

-complain of insomnia in any given year.
+complain of poor sleep in any given year.
 The good news is that Cognitive

 behavioural therapy (CBT) can help.
 CBT for insomnia, or CBT-i, is an effective